daniel-sungwon-lee/rando/README.md

 # RANDO

-A web application created using JavaScript, CSS3, and HTML5 that generates random advices, quotes, jokes, and activities for people who want a small dose of motivation, inspiration, and/or humor.
+The Random App for Needing Data Output, RANDO is a web application created using JavaScript, CSS3, and HTML5 that generates random advices, quotes, jokes, and activities for people who want a small dose of motivation, inspiration, and/or humor.

 ## **Link to Live Demo:**